Practical Rules For Buying on eBay

 edition products are announced, try to make arrangements with the sponsoring retailer to obtain them.
 Save

-money by visiting your local Walgreens, Barnes and Noble, Justice, or other retail store and ask them to hold the new product for you
+money by visiting your local Claire's, Cracker Barrel, Walgreens, Justice, or other retail store and ask them to hold the new product for you

 when the shipment arrives.